Globular star cluster M28

 Visual magnitude: 8,5m

-Distance to the star clusters M28 to the Sun is 34480 light years
+Distance from the star clusters M28 to the Sun is 34480 light years

 Angular size: 10'